-Improving and sustaining the reliability of the mining equipment fleet remains a focus for the operation going forward.
+Improving and sustaining high reliability levels for the mining equipment fleet remains a focus for the operation going forward.
 The operation has demonstrated that given sufficient equipment hours, the mines can deliver at a sustained rate that fills the processing plant to capacity.